GTmetrix Performance Blog

 In this section, you can define how WP Rocket preloads your cache, and other related options.

-Under “Preload Cache“, enable Activate Preloading.
-WP Rocket will automatically preload your cache based off links on your homepage, and/or when you add or update content.
+Under “Preload Cache”, enable Activate Preloading.
+WP Rocket will automatically preload your cache, so that it’s ready from the first visit.

 Enable “Activate Preloading” to have WP Rocket automatically preload your cache.